lx4r/chames/README.md

 ![Screenshot](screenshot.png)

-## Important note

-Due to an API change by G2A this software is not functional at the moment.
-I'll try to fix it as soon as I find the time.
-Sorry. :-(

 ## Features
 - sends you notification emails when a game is available for a specific price or cheaper with informations about the seller (after sending that email the alert for this game is disabled and can be enabled again from the overview page)
 - an overview website for adding and deleting games